semaphoreP/codeastro/Day1/git_intro/README.md

 ```

 This should tell us that (1) we are in a git repository on the `main`
-branch and (2) our branch is up-to-date with `main` on the remote
+branch and (2) our local repo is up-to-date with `main` on the remote
-repository.
+repo.

 ## Adding and Editing Files in Your Repo